 - Dual diagnosis program—If you find yourself dealing with addiction to drugs or alcohol in addition to having an untreated mental disorder condition, know that you are not alone and treatment is available.
 The dual diagnosis program will treat both mental disorders and substance use disorders to ensure the most effective recovery process.

 - Partial hospitalization options—A partial hospitalization program is sometimes a necessary option for patients who cannot dedicate the time needed for intensive residential treatment but would still benefit from similar approaches offered in the adult mental health recovery program.

 - Christian recovery program—With this option, you will use traditional approaches to recovery, such as the 12-step program, to work toward total physical, emotional, and spiritual healing.

-Now that you no longer have to wonder, “What is mental health?” you can begin to work toward healing from these conditions and symptoms.
-At the Blackberry Center of St. Cloud, Florida, we believe in the importance of evidence-based mental health care.
+Now that you no longer have to wonder, what mental health is.
+You can begin to work toward healing from these conditions and symptoms.
+At the Blackberry Center of St. Cloud, Florida, we believe in the importance of evidence-based mental disorder care.
 In addition to all of the services listed above, we are proud to offer further treatment options, such as recreational therapy and planning for post-discharge life, to give you the safest, most effective recovery process.